lydiaYchen/PerfEvaluation-IN4215/README.md

 **All assessment items (reviews, projects reports) have to be submitted via Brightspace.**

+### Homework

+Most lectures are accompanied by **one required reading**, which is usually a scientific paper.
+For every required reading you are asked to write a *review*.
+These review activities are individual work.

+Each review is graded as either *excellent*, *sufficient* or *insufficient*.
+In order to pass the course, 9 of the 14 offered review opportunities have to be passed with at least *sufficient*.
+Use the provided [review template](reviewForm.md) and follow its instructions.
+Reviews are submitted via Brightspace.

 ### Group projects

 The group projects follow each other.
 During the first 5 course weeks, the group tackles the [core IR project](projectCoreIR.md) (reproducing a research paper essentially), during the second 5 weeks of the course the group tackles the [applied NLP project](projectAppliedNLP.md).